EXP-code/EXP-docs/topics/yaml-primer.rst

   allows colons inside values like date/time fields: `time_created:19:03`.

-How to check your syntax!
+How to check your syntax?
 -------------------------

 For those who want to try YAML in all its forms, there's an online